affinda/affinda-python/docs/models.md

 - `no_rect`: Required.
 - `parent`: Required.
 The identifier of the parent data point if applicable.
 - `children`: Required.
+- `manual_entry`: If true, the model will not be used to predict this data point.
+Instead, the user will be able to manually enter the value in the validation tool.

 <a id="models._models.DataFieldField"></a>